History of quaternions: Response

 William K. Clifford expanded the types of biquaternions, and explored elliptic space, a geometry in which the points can be viewed as versors.
 Fascination with quaternions began before the language of set theory and mathematical structures was available.
 In fact, there was little mathematical notation before the Formulario mathematico.
-The quaternions stimulated these advances: For example, the idea of a vector space borrowed Hamilton’s term but changed its meaning.
+The quaternions stimulated these advances: For example, the idea of a vector space borrowed Hamilton's term but changed its meaning.
 Under the modern understanding, any quaternion is a vector in four-dimensional space.
-(Hamilton’s vectors lie in the subspace with scalar part zero.)
+(Hamilton's vectors lie in the subspace with scalar part zero.)

 Since quaternions demand their readers to imagine four dimensions, there is a metaphysical aspect to their invocation.
 Quaternions are a philosophical object.
 Setting quaternions before freshmen students of engineering asks too much.
 Yet the utility of dot products and cross products in three-dimensional space, for illustration of processes, calls for the uses of these operations which are cut out of the quaternion product.
 Thus Willard Gibbs and Oliver Heaviside made this accommodation, for pragmatism, to avoid the distracting superstructure.

 For mathematicians the quaternion structure became familiar and lost its status as something mathematically interesting.
 Thus in England, when Arthur Buchheim prepared a paper on biquaternions, it was published in the American Journal of Mathematics since some novelty in the subject lingered there.
 Research turned to hypercomplex numbers more generally.
-For instance, Thomas Kirkman and Arthur Cayley considered the number of equations between basis vectors would be necessary to determine a unique system.
-The wide interest that quaternions aroused around the world resulted in the Quaternion Society.
+For instance, Thomas Kirkman and Arthur Cayley considered the number of equations between basis vectors which would be necessary to determine a unique system.
+The wide interest that quaternions aroused around the world resulted in the Quaternion Association.
 In contemporary mathematics, the division ring of quaternions exemplifies an algebra over a field.